The following resources will help you prepare for the Medical Council of Canada Qualifying Examination (MCCQE) Part II.

 Transition to DSM-5

 In May 2013, the American Psychiatric Association published the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-The Medical Council of Canada has worked with its test committees to review the classification changes in DSM-5 and update the language in its exam content from the previous edition, DSM-IV-TR.
+The MCC has worked with its test committees to review the classification changes in DSM-5 and update the language in its exam content from the previous edition, DSM-IV-TR.

 On the MCCQE Part II, candidates answering questions asked by the physician examiner, or providing written answers on the patient-encounter probe, can use either DSM-5 or DSM-IV-TR language where appropriate.
 As of January 2018, only DSM-5 language must be used.